dnnrly/puzzle-template/README.md

 If you want to know more about Go then a great place to start is the [Go Tour](https://tour.golang.org) followed quickly by [Effective Go](https://golang.org/doc/effective_go.html) and [Go By Example](https://gobyexample.com/).

-There are some helpers in [euler.go] - but I've not made it TOO easy, you will have to fill these out yourself.
+There are some helpers in [puzzle.go] - but I've not made it TOO easy, you will have to fill these out yourself.
 Maybe you could extend them in interesting ways?
 What if you had a nice way of caching prime numbers perhaps?
 I'll leave it up to you.

+This project is based my original template for Project Euler that can be found at https://github.com/dnnrly/euler-template.

 ## Creating your own version